In this article...

 When looking for advanced visualizations, check your solution for treemaps, streamgraphs, bubble charts, infographics, geographic maps, and three-dimensional scatter plots.
 Ensure that your chosen solution includes pre-built templates to speed up the process of creating reports and lighten the load on your data analysts.

 But with so many options, it’s easy to get caught up in using every visualization you can find.
-It’s good to research your options beforehand and identify which visualization types are likely to work best with your data.
+It’s good to research your options beforehand and identify which visualization types are likely to work best with the types of data analysis you’ll perform.

 Whether your visualization solution will be part of a broader BI system or not, you’ll want the ability to include your visualization in a dashboard.
 Having the right visualizations and reports collected in one easily accessible location helps minimize the time from analysis to action.

-A company can use dashboards to surface vital information within an app or on a TV screen in the office.
+In addition to embedded analytics via an interactive dashboard or dedicated app for business use, a company can use dashboards to surface vital information and department KPIs within an app or on a TV screen in the office.
 These tools keep individuals across teams informed while also motivating people to reach goals.
-Consider using dashboards for these use cases:
+Consider using customizable dashboards for these use cases:

 Data visualization products with mobile access shows you your visualizations on any internet connected device.
 Whether out of the office, at a meeting, or simply around the workplace, mobile access to visualizations facilitates real-time, data-driven decisions.